Close

 Are whole life and term life insurance policies taxable?

-The death benefit proceeds received from both whole life and term life insurance policies are generally not taxable to the beneficiaries.
-However, any interest or investment gains accumulated within a whole life insurance policy may be subject to taxation.
+The death benefit proceeds from whole life and term life insurance policies are generally not taxable to the beneficiaries.
+However, any interest or investment gains accumulated within a life insurance policy may be subject to taxation.

 8